rh-codes-lab/DISL/infrastructure_gen/tutorials/01_finn.md

 ## Step 6: Update the host python files
 Since we'll be using FINN to create the Vivado project, we'll move the resulting compiled FPGA binary to the project build directory (using a tcl script shown later) - this way any changes in the FINN naming convention will not break this file.
 We'll also change the message being printed on the console.

-To this we'll modify `infrastructure_gen/examples/finn/simple_mnist/src/test.py` so that:
+To do this we'll modify `infrastructure_gen/examples/finn/simple_mnist/src/test.py` so that:

 `bin_file = './edgetestbed_jtag_uartprog_no_dram/edgetestbed_jtag_uartprog_no_dram.runs/impl_1/top.bin'` -> `bin_file = './top.bin'`